BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 Essentially, an RNN predicts a sequence of symbols given an input sequence.
 But using an RNN is like writing a thousand letters on the same piece of paper and then figuring out the information contained in the first letter -- it is a mess; the information gets washed away.
 In Figure 3 the basic components of an RNN are depicted.
-Using my analogy, the piece of paper are the matrices $$U,V,W$$ which are learnable parameters.
+Using my analogy, the piece of paper are the matrices $U,V,W$ which are learnable parameters.
 **They are shared through time!**

 The extension, motivated by the shortcomings of *vanilla RNNs*, are *LSTM RNNs* or just *LSTMs*.